 We also have an outreach guide to our work in the Northeast, which you can download here.

 Outbound visits to the North East:

-We work with both pupils and teachers in their schools in the North East of England throughout the year.
-We visit the region for five separate weeks, this year they are the weeks commencing the 30th September, 11th November, 14th January, 11th March and 8th July.
+We work with both pupils and teachers in their schools in the North East of England throughout the year and run focused school outreach weeks – this year they are the weeks commencing the 30th September, 11th November, 27th January, 2nd March and 6th July.